Babug01/k8s_deployment/README.md

 Jenkins is an open-source automation server that automates the repetitive technical tasks involved in the continuous integration and delivery of software.
 Jenkins is Java-based and can be installed from Ubuntu packages or by downloading and running its web application archive (WAR) file — a collection of files that make up a complete web application to run on a server.

 First, add the repository key to the system:
-$ wget -q -O - https://pkg.jenkins.io/debian/jenkins.io.key | sudo apt-key add -
+* $ wget -q -O - https://pkg.jenkins.io/debian/jenkins.io.key | sudo apt-key add -

 When the key is added, the system will return OK.
 Next, append the Debian package repository address to the server’s sources.list:
-$ sudo sh -c 'echo deb http://pkg.jenkins.io/debian-stable binary/ > /etc/apt/sources.list.d/jenkins.list'
+* $ sudo sh -c 'echo deb http://pkg.jenkins.io/debian-stable binary/ > /etc/apt/sources.list.d/jenkins.list'

 When both of these are in place, run update so that apt will use the new repository:
-$ sudo apt update
+* $ sudo apt update

 Finally, install Jenkins and its dependencies:
-$ sudo apt install jenkins
+* $ sudo apt install jenkins

 Let's start Jenkins using systemctl:
-$ sudo systemctl start jenkins
+* $ sudo systemctl start jenkins

-Status:
+Check the Status:
-$ sudo systemctl status jenkins
+* $ sudo systemctl status jenkins

 Output
-$ ● jenkins.service - LSB: Start Jenkins at boot time
+* $ ● jenkins.service - LSB: Start Jenkins at boot time
    Loaded: loaded (/etc/init.d/jenkins; generated)
    Active: active (exited) since Mon 2018-07-09 17:22:08 UTC; 6min ago
      Docs: man:systemd-sysv-generator(8)